directus-labs/guest-authoring/copy-this-template-directory/index.md

 Navigates to the `PostsView` when tapped.

-### Login Button:
+### Logout Button:

-Triggers the display of the login view when tapped.
+Triggers the `logout()` function when tapped.

-### LoginView Sheet:
+### Logout Function:

-Presents the login view as a modal sheet when `showLoginView` is true.
+- When the logout button is tapped, this function is called.

-### Register NavigationLink:
+- It retrieves the `refreshToken` from the `accessToken` state variable.

-Navigates to the user registration view.
+- Constructs a POST request to the `/auth/logout` endpoint with the `refresh_token` included in the request body.

-### Closing VStack and NavigationView:
+- If the logout request is successful (status code between 200 and 299), it updates the `isLoggedIn` state to `false` and clears the `accessToken`.

-Ends the VStack and NavigationView sections.
+- If the logout request fails, it prints an error message with the status code.

 ## UserRegisterView
 ```swift